SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 - The following two questions prompt participants to provide open-ended feedback on what they like most and what could be improved about our product.These questions use a `TEXTAREA` input field.

-!!! tip "Tip"
+!!! info "Info"

     The `LIKERT_SCALE` input acts similarly to a collection of `RADIO` inputs, making it an effective tool for gathering feedback on a scale.
 SurveyCompo offers several Likert scale presets such as `SATISFACTION`, `LIKELIHOOD`, and `AGREEMENT` to simplify the process of creating surveys.
-For a comprehensive list of available Likert scale presets, refer to the [Input](/data-model/#input) documentation.
+For a comprehensive list of available Likert scale presets, refer to the [Likert Scale](/input-types/likert/) documentation.

 Let's preview the second page in the Survey Builder.

 ![Tutorial - Second Page](../assets/images/tutorial-second-page.png){: .center .small}

-The `nextButtonLabel` property is set as "Submit," serving as the label on the button participants use to proceed to the next page.
+The `nextButtonLabel` key is set as "Submit," serving as the label on the button participants use to proceed to the next page.
 If left unspecified, the default label is "Next".
-As multiple pages are added to our survey, a navigation bar now appears at the bottom of each page.
+As multiple pages are added to the survey, a navigation bar appears at the bottom of each page.
 This bar allows participants to navigate between pages and displays the current page number alongside the total number of pages in the survey.
-To hide the navigation bar, you can use the `uiShowNavigation` survey property.
-For more details, refer to the [Survey](/data-model/#survey) documentation.
+To hide the navigation bar, use the `uiShowNavigation` survey key.
+For more details, refer to the [Survey Data Key](/data-models/survey/#survey-data-keys) documentation.

 ## Adding the Completion Screen